“I shall become a bat” – Unpacking the enduring appeal of Batman: Year One

 The beginning of a beautiful friendship

 Batman: Year One opens with Bruce Wayne and Lieutenant Jim Gordon arriving back in Gotham City on the same chilly January morning.
-From the outset, Miller’s novel approach to these characters is clear: not only will he be charting the entire 12 month cycle implicit in Year One’s title (unusual in the superhero genre, which typically plays loose and fast with time), but he’s elevating Gordon – until now unequivocally a supporting player – to the position of co-lead alongside Batman himself.
+From the outset, Miller’s novel approach to these characters is clear.
+Not only will he be charting the entire 12-month cycle implicit in Year One’s title (unusual in the superhero genre, which typically plays loose and fast with time), but he’s elevating Gordon – until now unequivocally a supporting player – to the position of co-lead alongside Batman himself.

 “He’s a criminal.
 I’m a cop.
 It’s that simple.”